2018 Sailing World Championships: Host selection

+In May 2014, Aarhus was selected host for the championship.

 Venue

 Sailing was held on Aarhus Bay with the regatta centre at Navitas Park.
+The venue had earlier hosted the 2008 ISAF Youth Sailing World Championships, the 2010 505 World Championship, the 2011 A-Cat World Championship and the 2013 49er & 49er FX European Championships.

 Competition format

 Events and equipment

 The following events were open for entries:

 Competition schedule

 The competition started on 2 August and finish on 12 August 2018.